Samurai Bike Tour Overview

 Wherever we travel in Japan we are never far from another great meal.
 Each region, sometimes even each restaurant specialise in a particular dish having spent generations perfecting it.
 Many of our meals are as much a cultural experience as they are a culinary one, with multiple courses, each carefully created into a piece of edible art.

 On both islands, we don’t have to travel far to discover that Japanese cuisine is deeply varied.
-The hearty hotpots and grilled freshwater fish of the alps and the mountains of Shikoku dramatically differ from the varied and abundant seafood with its fresh delicate sushi of the Noto Peninsula.
+The hearty hotpots and grilled freshwater fish of the alps and the mountains of Shikoku dramatically differ from the varied and abundant seafood with its fresh delicate sushi of the coastal regions.
 It’s also intensely seasonal, meaning you can visit in spring and again in fall and experience totally new tastes.

 The name “Shikoku” means “four provinces”, which refers to the island’s four prefectures—Kagawa, Tokushima, Kochi, and Ehime.
 The mountains created natural barriers that separated the four provinces, keeping them fairly isolated from each other.
 This allowed each area to develop its own unique food culture.